-- Review, monitor and hold to account, Trust and academy committees for the delegated functions given to them by receiving/monitoring reports from each meeting. - Examine the results of skills audits and self- evaluation exercises undertaken by academy committee governors and any action plans created for areas of development.

-- Oversee central training plan for trustees and governors.
-Review and ensure training offered to governors is procured and delivered according to identified needs and has been evaluated to ensure that outcomes align to the needs of the Trust. - Regularly review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Trust board and its committees and make recommendations to the Trust board with regard to any changes. - Review annually the Trust scheme of delegation and terms of reference and make any recommendations to the board for approval. - Keep under review board and committee succession planning. - Receive and consider candidates to fill Board vacancies and make recommendations to trustees and Trust members if appropriate regarding any changes. - Make recommendations to the Trust board on committee membership, in consultation with the chair of each committee. - Approve Trust appointments to chairs of academy committees (this may be carried out by email and reported at a subsequent meeting). - To approve policies relating to governance. - To consider other areas as determined from time to time.
+- Review, monitor and hold to account academy committees and/or interim academy committees for the delegated functions given to them by receiving/monitoring reports from each meeting. - Examine the results of skills audits and self- evaluation exercises undertaken by academy committee and/or interim academy committee governors and any action plans created for areas of development. - Oversee central training plan for trustees and governors.
+Review and ensure training offered to governors is procured and delivered according to identified needs and has been evaluated to ensure that outcomes align to the needs of the Trust. - Regularly review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Trust board and its committees and make recommendations to the Trust board with regard to any changes. - Review annually the Trust scheme of delegation and terms of reference and make any recommendations to the board for approval. - Keep under review board and committee succession planning. - Receive and consider candidates to fill board vacancies and make recommendations to trustees and Trust members if appropriate regarding any changes. - Make recommendations to the Trust board on committee membership, in consultation with the chair of each committee. - Approve Trust appointments to chairs of academy committees and/or interim academy committees (this may be carried out by email and reported at a subsequent meeting). - To approve policies relating to governance. - To consider other areas as determined from time to time.